EndPointCorp/end-point-blog/2009/08/12/perlpostgres-changes-in-dbdpg-2151.html.md

     (CPAN bug #47619) [GSM]
 ```

 This one is a little more subtle.
 When a value is returned from the database, it gets mapped back to a string.
-So even if the value in the database came from an INTEGER column, by the time it made it's way back to your Perl script it was a string that happened to hold an integer value.
+So even if the value in the database came from an INTEGER column, by the time it made it’s way back to your Perl script it was a string that happened to hold an integer value.
 DBD::Pg now attempts to cast some types to their Perl equivalent.
 This is normally hard to see without peering inside Perl internals, but using Data::Dumper can show you the difference:

 ```perl
 ## Ask Postgres to return a string and an integer